Has your thermostat gone blank? Does the screen turn on momentarily only for it to turn off again? Don’t fret.

 Give your local HVAC professionals a call — they will advise you on whether or not your thermostat needs to be replaced.

 Is Your Thermostat Blank?
-Contact A+ Air Conditioning and Refrigeration for Service Repair in Gainesville
+Contact A+ Air Conditioning in Gainesville for AC Service Repair

 If your thermostat is blank and you’re not sure why, contact the team at A+ Air Conditioning and Refrigeration.
 Your home’s comfort is our number one priority.